Industrial Uses of Graphite in the Clean Energy Field

 Hydrogen Fuel Cells and EVs

-Increasingly, car manufacturers are looking at this technology on a larger scale.
+Increasingly, car manufacturers making electric motors are looking at this technology on a larger scale.
 Daimler and Honda are already leasing fuel cell vehicles and are being followed by other car makers like Toyota and Hyundai.

 What is Fuel Cell Technology?